Why is NPS® important to Kemp?

 We also take great care not to over survey our customers as that could sour the experience with Kemp – I know it would annoy me!
 To ensure this doesn’t happen we have taken the appropriate steps to automate this control across all our systems.

 All feedback is important – promoters, passives and detractors – we read every piece, categorise it, share with colleagues and most importantly action it to drive improvement.
-We follow up with every detractor and create a quality improvement ticket in the Kemp Quality Helpdesk to ensure any issues are appropriately addressed.
+We follow up with every detractor and create a quality improvement ticket in the Kemp Support to ensure any issues are appropriately addressed.

 Closing the loop on feedback is critical.
 Customers have taken the time to let you know how they feel – we make every effort to listen to them, respond and find ways to improve their experience.